Eero Pro vs. Orbi RBK50: Which is the King of Mesh Systems?

-- Although the setup isn’t perfect as it takes longer than Eero, it’s straightforward with the phone app.
+- The setup typically takes longer than Eero, but the current setup process is straightforward with the phone app.

-- Orbi’s nodes look identical, but they’re not interchangeable like the others.
+- Orbi’s nodes look identical, but they’re not interchangeable like most mesh systems.
 Orbi has a base “router” and “satellite” node.

 - I’ll often open the app and see a “Router Not Set Up” message, but then when I tap “Dismiss,” my network is up and running correctly.

 - They added parental controls, but you need to download a separate app called “Circle with Disney” for an extra $5/month.

 - Communication between the app and Orbi is unbearably slow and sometimes delays multiple minutes.

 - You can’t edit the port forwarding or DNS settings in the Orbi app, but Orbi has a web-based interface that lets you customize lots of settings.

 - It has unavoidable ads for Netgear Armor and Disney Circle paid subscription services.